 Field-hunting tip

-Look in metamorphosed manganese deposits country — that is the host setting where neltnerite typically forms.
+Look in metamorphosed manganese deposits country, the host setting where neltnerite typically forms.
 If you start seeing braunite, hausmannite, bixbyite in float, you are in the right ground.
 Field specimens usually show a equant to dipyramidal crystals habit, so train your eye for that shape before scanning the outcrop.